nickmontfort/curveship-js/doc/tutorial.md

 Start with downloading the directory containing the curveship source files ([curveship.js](../curveship.js), [verb.js](../verb.js),  and the [examples](../examples/) subdirectory).
 Make sure the file examples.css is in the example directory.
 You can also fork the curveship project into your own repository.
 The necessary files are: curveship.js and verb.js in the base directory.
 Also, ensure that a copy of examples.css in the examples subdirectory.

-A curvship project, at minimum, exists as two files:
+A curveship project, at minimum, exists as two files:
 *  a javascript (.js) descriptor file that lists the actors, events, and objects for narration
 *  a html wrapper (.html) that presents different narrative selections and the story output